YushinVitali/Alien_attack_demo/README.md

 The demo consists of two levels.
 Each level has up to 5 types of enemies and 1 boss.

 The demo is implemented based on SDL2.
+The **Tiled** application was used to create the maps.
 This app has been created for training purposes only!

 The build is set up for Windows.